Skip to content

 Who's it for?

-The Glasgow Retrofit Summit is for everyone working in retrofit at-scale, community retrofit and individual home retrofit projects - specifically, local/combined authority officers, installers, contractors, consultants, community organisations, surveyors, academics, landlords and green economy organisations.
+Everyone working in retrofit at-scale, community retrofit and individual home retrofit projects - specifically, local/combined authority officers, installers, contractors, consultants, community organisations, surveyors, academics, landlords and green economy organisations.
+Over 600 registered so far.

 The Summit runs online on Zoom Events over Feb 11-13 (08.45-12.30hrs) offering presentations, speaker Q&A discussion, themed break-outs and informal networking each morning.

-Programme themes and content are being produced in conjunction with our Host Partner Glasgow City Council and the regional Advisory Group to ensure local perspectives, needs and objectives are at the heart of the event.
+Programme themes and content are curated in conjunction with our Host Partner Glasgow City Council and the regional Advisory Group to ensure local perspectives, needs and objectives are at the heart of the event.

 Niddrie Road GIF